TkTech/chancy/docs/index.rst

 Features
 --------

-- Fully-featured Jobs, with priorities, retries, timeouts, memory limits, future scheduling, and more.
+- Jobs support priorities, retries, timeouts, memory limits, future scheduling, and more.
-- Transactional job queueing.
-Jobs are only inserted into the database if the transaction they were created in is committed.
 - Completed jobs stick around in the database for easy debugging and job tracking, with configurable retention policies.
+Inspect your jobs with plain old SQL.
 - Dependency-free except for psycopg3.
 - Multi-tenant support with prefixes for all database tables.
-- Inspect your queue with plain old SQL.
+- Optional transactional job queueing - only queue a job if your transaction commits successfully.
+- asyncio-based worker, can be run in-process with your web server on small projects or as a standalone worker on larger projects.

 Installation
 ------------